Sharp Uncertainty Principle for Transitive $G$-Sets over Arbitrary Fields and Finite Groups: Sharp uncertainty principle

-In this section we assume that $G$ is any finite group of order $|G|=n$ with operation written as multiplication, $\F$ is any field, and $X$ is a transitive $G$-set (or, we say that $G$ acts transitively on the set $X$, cf. Remark \ref{rk G-set G-space}(1)).
+In this section we always assume that $G$ is a finite group of order $|G|=n$ with multiplication as the operation, $\F$ is any field, and $X$ is a transitive $G$-set (cf. Remark \ref{rk G-set G-space}(1)) with cardinality $|X|=m>0$.